 Subscriptions can help you build deeper relationships with regulars while ensuring a steady income stream.
 In the subscription business model, customers pay a recurring price at regular intervals to access a product or service.
 Here’s our guide to creating a subscription service.
 Learn more about subscription management with Square.

 Consider stocking a shelf or your checkout counter with your favourite products from other businesses in the area that could be appealing to your customers.
 You can set up a cross-selling system with businesses to promote each other’s products, increase visibility and add new revenue streams.

 Restaurant cookbooks don’t have to be glossy, heavily produced, hardcover books that take years to make.
 One low-cost alternative with potential upside: digital cookbooks that you can sell through your website as downloadable PDFs, featuring recipes for your signature dishes.
 You could even make recurring seasonal cookbooks and sell them as a subscription.
 A digital download also helps build up a strong customer list for your email marketing efforts.

 Are you a pet-friendly establishment?
 If so, offering branded pet toys and treats can help build customer loyalty and entice customers to include add-on items to their bill.

 6. Cooking equipment and kitchen supplies

 Your customers trust that you know your stuff when it comes to food and kitchens.
-Stocking your restaurant and online store with your favorite cooking tools, servingware, and ingredients can drive sales from regulars who trust your taste.
+Stocking your restaurant and online store with your favourite cooking tools, serving utensils and ingredients can attract sales from regulars who trust your taste.